-Winter Paralympics: Everything you need to know about the sports
+Winter Paralympics 2022: Everything you need to know about the sports - CBBC Newsround

 Para Alpine Skiing

-Skiing is a sport which is practised worldwide, and the best para-athletes combine speed and agility while racing down slopes at speeds of around 100km/h!
+Athletes use their speed and agility to ski down slopes at speeds of around 100km/h (60 miles an hour), across five different events including slalom where athletes have to ski between poles.

-Athletes taking part have all sorts of disabilities and compete in three categories - seated, standing and visually impaired.
+There are three competition categories - standing, sitting and vision-impaired.
 Results take into account each athlete's disability when calculating a time.

-Skiers who are blind or visually impaired ski with guides who can see and use communication tools to help them down the course while those in the standing and seated categories use special equipment which is adapted to their needs.
+Para Alpine skiers who are blind or visually impaired, have a guide to help them race down the mountain.
+Some guides use speakers strapped to their backs while others give athletes directions using headsets.

+Who to watch: The squad hasn't been announced yet, but there are some very likely candidates.

 Para Snowboard